-Join us at Dublin Maker 2020!
+Join Us At Dublin Maker 2025!

-The first step to participating in Dublin Maker is to submit an entry (using the link above) that tells us about yourself and your project.
-Entries can be submitted from individuals as well as from groups, such as hobbyist clubs and schools.
 Please provide a short description of what you make and what you would like to bring to Dublin Maker, including links to photographs and/or videos of your project.
 We particularly encourage exhibits that are interactive and that highlight the process of making things.

 - Student Projects